statgen/pheweb/deploy/README.md

    gcloud beta secrets versions add ${environment}_${release}_mysql_conf --data-file=mysql.conf
 ```

-   NOTE : add the appropriate groups
+   NOTE : It is mandatory to add the appropriate groups to make the secret assible to all developers and roles
+   see the secrets in the to find the appropriate groups.

    e.g. gcloud beta secrets add-iam-policy-binding my_secret --member=group:my_group --role=roles/secretmanager.viewer

    Pull the secrets you just installed.
 This step ensures the cluster can be recovered with the necessary secrets.